 It’s best to talk to the person first and agree how the money will be paid back.
 For example, a deduction from wages or a bank transfer.

 If needed, you can set up a payment plan to help your employee with their finances.
-This is especially useful if they owe a large amount or you didn’t realise you were making overpayments for a long time.
+This is especially useful if they owe a large amount or you did not realise you were making overpayments for a long time.

-You have the right to deduct money from an employee’s pay if you made a simple overpayment for a week or month.
+You have the right to deduct money from an employee’s pay if you recently made a simple overpayment.
 Speak to the person and let them know how you're going to claim it back.

 They no longer work for you

 Contact them and explain why you think they owe you money and how much.
-If they refuse to pay you back, you can get legal advice about making a court claim for the money.
+If they refuse to pay you back, get legal advice about making a court claim for money on GOV.UK.